Suppression of shear ionic motions in bismuth by coupling with large-amplitude internal displacement: discussion

-The prior DFT study \cite{Zijlstra2006} provided two-dimensional PESs as functions of $E_g$ and $A_{1g}$ coordinates, as reconstructed in Fig.~\ref{FPES}(a,b) using parameters listed in the literature, from which we can have a rough overview on how the large-amplitude $A_{1g}$ motion would affect the $E_g$ motion.
-At a low excitation density [Fig.~\ref{FPES}(a)] the PES is similar to that in the ground state, with a double-well shape along the $A_{1g}$ coordinate ($z$) and a single parabola along the $E_g$ coordinate ($y$), as also illustrated in Fig.~\ref{rhombo}(b,c).
-Even at the low excitation (0.5\% of valence electrons), however, the ionic displacement along the $A_{1g}$ coordinate between $Q_z^\text{min}$ and $Q_z^\text{max}\simeq2Q_z^E-Q_z^\text{min}$ introduces a small temporal fluctuation in the PES along the $E_g$ coordinate, as shown in Fig.~\ref{FPES}(c).
-At a higher excitation density [Fig.~\ref{FPES}(b)] a larger $A_{1g}$ displacement and a lower barrier in the double-well along the $A_{1g}$ coordinate lead to a drastic fluctuation in the PES along the $E_g$ coordinate, as shown in Fig.~\ref{FPES}(d).
-With 1.42\% of valence electrons excited, the PES along the $E_g$ coordinate has a negative curvature when the ion reaches its maximum $Q_z^\text{max}$ in the $A_{1g}$ direction.
-We infer that this situation would lead to a quick loss of the coherence of the $E_g$ displacement within the first cycle of the $A_{1g}$ oscillation, and thereby to the effective suppression of coherent $E_g$ phonons at high fluences as observed in Fig.~\ref{FEg}.
+At a low excitation density, where the PES can be approximated to be harmonic along both coordinates, one could assume that the $E_g$ and $A_{1g}$ oscillations are independent of each other.
+Even in the case of $N_{e-h}=0.5\%$ of valence electrons, however, the PES slice along the $y$ coordinate, shown in Fig.~\ref{FPES}(c), is not perfectly independent of the $A_{1g}$ displacement but receives a small disturbance as a function of $z$.
+With increasing $N_{e-h}$ the equilibrium $Q_z^E$ shifts toward the central barrier in the $z$ coordinate, while the barrier between the double well becomes lower, as shown in Fig.~\ref{rhombo}.
+This, together with the increasing $A_{1g}$ displacement, introduces a significant deformation in the PES slice along the $y$ coordinate while $z$ varies from $Q_z^\text{min}$ to $Q_z^\text{max}$, i.e., within a half cycle of the $A_{1g}$ oscillation.
+At $N_{e-h}=1.42\%$, the PES along the $y$ coordinate suffers so considerable deformation that the curvature of the PES slice becomes negative when the ion reaches $Q_z^\text{max}$, as shown in Fig.~\ref{FPES}(d).
+We infer that this deformation of the PES would lead to a quick loss of the vibrational coherence of the $E_g$ mode within a single cycle of the $A_{1g}$ oscillation, and thereby to an effective suppression of coherent $E_g$ phonons at high fluences as observed in Fig.~\ref{FEg}.

-Based on the above considerations we categorize the fluence-dependence of the coherent phonons of Bi as follows.

-\textbf{I. Minimum fluence} ($F_\text{abs}<0.1$\,mJ/cm$^2$ or $<0.3\%$ of valence electrons).
-The excited-state PES can be approximated by a single parabola along both the $A_{1g}$ and $E_g$ coordinates, with its equilibrium shifted along the $A_{1g}$ coordinate.
-The transition to the excited-state PES occurs instantaneously, i.e., fast enough compared to the phonon periods, leading to the generation of coherent $A_{1g}$ and Eg phonons via the DECP mechanism in the displacive limit and via the ISRS mechanism in the impulsive limit, respectively.

-\textbf{II.
-Low fluence regime} ($0.2\leq F_\text{abs}\leq3$\,mJ/cm$^2$ or $0.5-7.5\%$ of valence electrons).
-The excited-state PES is no longer parabolic along either $A_{1g}$ or $E_g$ coordinate, as manifested by the deviations of the dephasing rates, the frequencies, and the chirps from the values in regime I. Coherent $A_{1g}$ and $E_g$ phonons are excited via the similar mechanisms to those in regime I. Transition to the excited-state PES is no longer instantaneous, however, leading to the deviations of their initial phases as well as to the less efficient conversion of the equilibrium shift to the $A_{1g}$ displacement.